AstarNetwork/plasmdocs/Trying/OperatorTrading.md

 - We’ve talked about how Plasm has a concept of ownerships in Smart Contracts.
 - And we can transfer the ownership of the Contract according to the Operator.

 So now, we have shown the concept of contract ownerships and the transfer of ownership, but why is it important and why should everyone care about it?
-The answer is simple; the ownership of the Smart Contract determines who receives the profit from the Dapps Rewards.
-The next question would be “so how does this Dapps Rewards work?”
+The answer is simple; the ownership of the Smart Contract determines who receives the profit from the dApp Rewards.
+The next question would be “so how does this dApp Rewards work?”
 That will be discussed in the next article by going through some demos.
 So please stay tuned for more!